matthiaskoenig/dfba/guidelines.md

 In this first version

 # Model Simulation
-Here we describe how a simulator should execute the submodels and perform the update between the submodels.
+In this section we describe how simulators should simulate a model given in the DFBA SBML formalism.
-The described update and executation strategy was implemented in `iBioSim` and `sbmlutils`.
+The described simulation and update strategy was herby implemented in `iBioSim` and `sbmlutils`.

+The DFBA models are solved via a **Static Optimization Approach (SOA)**.
+The simulation time is divided into time intervals with the instantaneous optimization (FBA) solved at the beginning of every time interval.
+The dynamic equations are than integrated over the time interval assuming that the fluxes are constant over the interval.
+Before every optimization of the FBA part optimization constraints have to be updated from the dynamic part, after every optimization the dynamic variables corresponding to the FBA fluxes have to be updated.

 * what is the order of execution of the models ?? & when are the update steps performed ??
 * how do we deal with the step sizes and tolerances?